Talking about emotions

 A deaf child with good emotional health and wellbeing will have the skills to communicate and understand their feelings and those of others.
 However, these skills can be challenging for deaf children who may not have the vocabulary to ‘label’ their emotions.
 This can lead them to act out their feelings through tantrums and inappropriate behaviour.

 It is important that your deaf child is able to understand their feelings and emotions and communicate them to you.
-For worksheets and other activities to help you talk about emotions, download our free resource What Are You Feeling?
+For worksheets and other activities to help you talk about emotions, download or order our free resource What Are You Feeling?
+You can also watch our accompanying playlist of British Sign Language (BSL) signs for feelings and emotions.

 Below are some further tips on how you can achieve this.